Nagoya University

 • General Selection

-• Selection Based on School Recommendation (with standardized university entrance examinations)
+• Selection Based on School Recommendation (with the Common Test for University Admissions)

-The School assesses whether applicants have the necessary foundational academic abilities on the basis of standardized university entrance examinations.
+The School assesses whether applicants have the necessary foundational academic ability on the basis of Common Test for University Admissions.
 Applicants are also assessed through interview-based examinations with an emphasis on selecting those who are oriented toward becoming medical researchers, in addition to those who possess the skills and qualities needed to become a research physician in the future.

 • Entrance Examinations for Privately Funded International Students